-(Mark ⊠ : One) QUARTERLY REPORT PURSUANT TO SE CTION 13 OR 15(d) OF THE SECURIT TIES EXCHANGE ACT OF 1934 For the quarterly period ended September 3 0, 2021 OR TRANSITION REPORT PURSUANT TO SE CTION 13 OR 15(d) OF THE SECURI TIES EXCHANGE ACT OF 1934 For the transition on period from to Commission File Number: 001-39311 CEREVE L THERAPEUTICS HOLDI NGS, INC. (Exac t Name of Registrant as Specified in its 0 Charter) Delaware 85-3911080 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 222 Jacobs Street, Suite 200 identification Pos.)
-Cambridge, MA 02141 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (844) 304-2048 Securities registered pursuant to Section 12(b) of the e Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$0.0001 per share CERE The NASDAQ Stock Market LLC • • • • • • • • • • • • • • • • • • • • 13 or 15(d) of the Securities Exchange Act of 1934 during to has been subject to such filing requirements for the past 90 do S-T (§ Indicate by check mark whether the registrant has su 3232.405 of this chapter) during the preceding 12 month le required to be submitted pursuant to Rule 405 of Regulativas required to submit such files).
-Yes \boxtimes No \square on accelerated filer, smaller reporting company, or an emerging any," and "emerging growth company" in Rule 12b-2 of the Large accelerated filer Accelerated filer Non- accelerated filer Smaller reporting company \boxtimes Emerging growth company X revise If an emerging growth company, indicate by check nd financial accounting standards provided pursuant to S 9 xtended transition period for complying with any new or Indicate by check mark whether the registrant is a sh nell company (as defined in Rule 12b-2 of the E xchange Act).
-Yes □ No ⊠ As of November 5, 2021, the registrant had 147,235 ,789 shares of common stock, par value \$0.000 1 per share, outstanding.
+(Mark ⊠ ^{One)} QUARTERLY REPORT PURSUANT TO SEC CTION 13 OR 15(d) OF THE SECURITIES S EXCHANGE ACT OF 1934 For r the quarterly period ended March 31, 202 2 OR TRANSITION REPORT PURSUANT TO SEC CTION 13 OR 15(d) OF THE SECURITIE S EXCHANGE ACT OF 1934 For the transition n period fromto Commission File Number: 001-39311 L THERAPEUTICS HOLDING Name of Registrant as Specified in its Cha Delaware (State or other jurisdiction of incorporation or organization) 85-3911080 (I.R.S.
+Employer Identification No.) 222 Jacobs Street, Suite 200 Cambridge, MA (Address of principal executive offices) 02141 (Zip Code) Registrant's t telephone number, including area code: (84 4) 304-2048 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$0.0001 per share CERE The NASDAQ Stock Market LLC - Indicate by check mark whether the registrant (1) has ing 12 months (or for such shorter period that the registrant No \Box S-T (§2 Indicate by check mark whether the registrant has sub 232.405 of this chapter) during the preceding 12 months gulation Indicate by check mark whether the registrant is a large company.
+See the definitions of "large accelerated filerage Act.
+Large accelerated filer Accelerated filer Non-ac celerated filer Smaller reporting company Emerging growth company revised If an emerging growth company, indicate by check m financial accounting standards provided pursuant to Se • ded transition period for complying with any new of or Indicate by check mark whether the registrant is a she ell company (as defined in Rule 12b-2 of the Excha inge Act).
+Yes □ No ⊠ As of May 2, 2022, the registrant had 148,289,416 sh nares of common stock, par value \$0.0001 per share e, outstanding.